carpet852/Air_quality_station/README.md

 ## Sensors
 1. Dust sensor: built with a Sharp GP2Y1010AU0F analog dust sensor and an arduino board.
    It is not a very accurate sensor so I discarded it.
-2. PM sensor: after some research, I chose a Sensirion SPS30 laser PM sensor that is pretty accurate.
+2. PM sensor: after some research, I picked a Sensirion SPS30 laser PM sensor that is pretty accurate.
    This sensor has a UART interface so I used a Yocto-Serial board to connect to the RPi.
-3. VOC sensor: I used a Yocto-VOC-V3 board.
+3. VOC sensor: I used a Yoctopuce Yocto-VOC-V3 board.
-4. Meteo: I used a Yocto Meteo board with temperature/humidity/pressure sensors.
+4. Meteo: Yoctopuce Yocto Meteo board with temperature/humidity/pressure sensors.

 ## Mechanics
 CAD design done in Fusion360, 3D files exported for 3D-printing.